Of all the stratagems, to know when to quit is the best. – Chinese Proverb

 It’s a tough situation to be in.
-What helped me was talking to my peers, not only the advisor that had hired me, but to other people – some of my former college professors, my guidance counselor, and friends.
+What helped me was talking to my peers, not only the advisor who had hired me, but to other people – some of my former college professors, my guidance counselor, and friends.
 It was helpful to get different perspectives of what they felt the best decision would be.

-As you talk to people, listen to everything they share, take the information and digest it, but then always make a decision to do what’s best for you.
+As you talk to people, listen to everything they share, take the information, and digest it, but then always make a decision to do what’s best for you.
 Just because you are a quitter today doesn’t mean you can’t be a winner tomorrow.